bynect/mongo-vapi/README.md

 * If you need only the VAPI file, you can download it from the [releases allegates](https://github.com/bynect/mongo-vapi/releases).
 Generating by yourself is probably better though.

+* Test and samples require a running instance of mongodb (`mongod`).

 ## Changelog
-* Add a simple meson script.
+* Add meson as an alternative build method.
 * Add support for separated vapis for `libbson` and `libmongoc`.
 * Add support for BCON notation.
 * Add support for Crud operation.